Michael-Brodsky/PG/src/lib/readme.md

 Collection of fast integer math functions.

 ### thermo.h
-Collection of algorithms useful for implementing temperature measurement applications.
+Collection of algorithms useful for implementing temperature measurement objects.

 ### units.h
-Collection of units of measure typedefs and conversion functions.
+Collection of units of measure typ definitions and conversion functions.